On singular Hilbert schemes of points: Local structures and tautological sheaves: Introduction

-The structure of this paper: \begin{enumerate} \item In section \ref{sec:thomason-localization-theorem}, we prove a Thomason-type localization theorem without assuming a global equivariant imbedding into a regular scheme.
-This enable us to apply this theorem to smooth proper toric varieties.
-Moreover we recall the notion of equivariant Hilbert functions and its properties that we will use. \item Section \ref{sec:equi-embeddings-in-Grass} explain the framework to apply the localization theorem to compute the equivariant Euler characteristic of tautological sheaves on Hilbert schemes.
-We introduce some notions and notations for later use. \item Section \ref{sec:local-equations-Hilbert-schemes} is the most technical part of this paper.
-We recall Haiman's defining equations of Hilbert scheme of points, and the notion of Borel and non-Borel ideals.
-Then we give an explicit superpotential function for 3-dimensional pyramids; I consider the pyramid partitions as a window to get a glimpse of the structure of Hilbert scheme of points in higher dimensions.
-In section \ref{sec:3D-131} we explain an algorithm and an elementary trick of manipulations of Haiman's equations at the unique singular fixed point of $\mathrm{Hilb}^5(\mathbb{A}^3)$.
+The structure of this paper is as follows: \begin{enumerate} \item In Section~\ref{sec:thomason-localization-theorem}, we prove a Thomason-type localization theorem without assuming a global equivariant embedding into a regular scheme.
+This enables us to apply this theorem to smooth proper toric varieties.
+Moreover, we recall the notion of equivariant Hilbert functions and the properties of these functions that we will use. \item Section~\ref{sec:equi-embeddings-in-Grass} explains the framework needed to apply the localization theorem to compute the equivariant Euler characteristic of tautological sheaves on Hilbert schemes.
+We introduce some notions and notation for later use. \item Section~\ref{sec:local-equations-Hilbert-schemes} is the most technical part of this paper.
+We recall Haiman's defining equations of Hilbert schemes of points and the notions of Borel and non-Borel ideals.
+Then we give an explicit superpotential function for $3$-dimensional pyramids; we consider the pyramid partitions as a window to get a glimpse of the structure of Hilbert schemes of points in higher dimensions.
+In Section~\ref{sec:3D-131}, we explain an algorithm and an elementary trick of manipulations of Haiman's equations at the unique singular fixed point of $\Hilb^5(\mathbb{A}^3)$.
 Then we use it to simplify the Haiman ideal for singular points corresponding to Borel ideals.
-In section \ref{sec:3D-1311} we explain the difficulty in getting the equivariant local structure at the singular points corresponding to non-Borel monomial ideals.
-We conclude this section by a series of observations and conjectures on the local structure of $\mathrm{Hilb}^n(\mathbb{A}^3)$. \item In section \ref{sec:euler-char-taut-sheaves} we compute the equivariant Hilbert functions of the local rings at the fixed singular points, and prove theorem \ref{thm-intro-verify-conj}.
-We explain the conjecture \ref{conj-intro-eularchar-global} as a McKay correspondence, and using Riemann-Roch for stacks, give an evidence. \item In section \ref{sec:local-properties-hilb-schemes} we study the local properties of $\mathrm{Hilb}^n(X)$ for $n\leq 7$ using the results and tricks in section \ref{sec:local-equations-Hilbert-schemes}. \item The appendices contain some tedious details.
-Extremely complicated is the appendix \ref{sec:change-var-1311}, where we obtain the equivariant local structure at the unique non-Borel point of $\mathrm{Hilb}^6(\mathbb{A}^3)$ by the trick of section \ref{sec:3D-131}.
-In principle one can solve conjecture \ref{conj-existence-equivariant-iso-exdim6} in a similar way.
+In Section~\ref{sec:3D-1311}, we explain the difficulty in getting the equivariant local structure at the singular points corresponding to non-Borel monomial ideals.
+We conclude this section with a series of observations and conjectures on the local structure of $\Hilb^n(\mathbb{A}^3)$.
+Recently, Jelisiejew, Ramkumar, and Sammartano made remarkable progress on these conjectures in \cite{JRS24}. \item In Section~\ref{sec:euler-char-taut-sheaves}, we compute the equivariant Hilbert functions of the local rings at the fixed singular points and prove Theorem~\ref{thm-intro-verify-conj}.
+We explain Conjecture~\ref{conj-intro-eularchar-global} as a McKay correspondence, and using Riemann--Roch for stacks, we give evidence for it. \item In Section~\ref{sec:local-properties-hilb-schemes}, we study the local properties of $\Hilb^n(X)$ for $n\leq 7$ using the results and tricks in Section~\ref{sec:local-equations-Hilbert-schemes}. \item The appendices contain some tedious details.
+Extremely complicated is Appendix~\ref{sec:change-var-1311}, where we obtain the equivariant local structure at the unique non-Borel point of $\Hilb^6(\mathbb{A}^3)$ by the trick of Section~\ref{sec:3D-131}.
+In principle, one can solve Conjecture~\ref{conj-existence-equivariant-iso-exdim6} in a similar way.
 But we hope that there is a more conceptual approach. \end{enumerate}